LucreziaPonti/Reuleaux_new/base_placement_plugin/README.md

 When everything is set up, press the Find Base button.
 It will show the base locations.

 If you want to see the union map, press the show union map button.

+## ATTENTION
+For how the computation is done not all visualization methods can be used with all the resolution methods and viceversa:

+- UserIntuition and VerticalRobotModel can **NOT** use the MANIPULATOR visualization (because they compute the *robot base* pose)
+- RobotModel can NOT be used for the methods PrincipalComponentsArray, GraspReachabilityScore, IKSolutionScore (because they compute the *arm base* pose)